Image3

 Balancing Work-from-Home Parenting

 Working from home and parenting can sometimes feel like multitasking without an interlude.
-In such a situation, the boundaries between professional duties and personal life blur, and sustaining attention on either of these becomes hard.
+In such a situation, the boundaries between professional duties and personal life blur, making it essential for mom engage strategies to help maintain focus.
+Sustaining attention on either of these becomes hard, and finding balance is crucial.

 The Challenge Itself